Lancia Stratos Zero: Display

 The concept car was exhibited for a long time at the Bertone museum near Turin.
 It was sold at auction, among others, at the 2011 Concorso d'Eleganza Villa d'Este elegance competition, and has since been exhibited by its various successive private owners in various elegance competitions and car museums around the world.
 In 2023, Lancia Stratos Zero has been filmed in one such exhibition at Sankt Moritz, Switzerland.

 On August 18th, 2024, the Stratos Zero was entered into the Pebble Beach Concours d'Elegance, competing in the "Wedge-shaped Concept Cars and Prototypes (Early)" class.
 In addition to winning 1st place in this class and being one of four contenders for Best in Show, Kazunori Yamauchi awarded the Zero 2024's Gran Turismo Special Award.

+Since July, 2025 it has been on display at the Petersen Automotive Museum in Los Angeles, California as part of the museum's The Wedge Revolution exhibit.

 Appearances

 The Lancia Stratos Zero appears in the 1988 Michael Jackson musical film Moonwalker by Jerry Kramer and Colin Chilvers.
-In the "Smooth Criminal" section, the character of Michael Jackson is cornered by gangsters, turns into a bullet-proof Lancia Stratos Zero, and gets away.
+In the "Smooth Criminal" section, when the character of Jackson is cornered by gangsters, he turns into a bulletproof Lancia Stratos Zero and gets away.

 In 2025, Hot Wheels released a 1/64 scale die-cast version of the car.